0w5/tt_sky26a_analog_prj/README.md

 ## Overview
 This experimental project demonstrates a sensing circuit with a bandgap reference (BGR), a delta-sigma modulator (DSM), and a simple decimation filter.
-A BGR generates a proportional-to-absolute-temperature (PTAT) voltage and a first-order 1-bit continuous-time DSM converts it to a digital bitstream.
-This design cannot calculate the actual temperature directly due to chip variations.
-Hence, a chip measurement for calibration and an off-chip calculation are required.
+A BGR generates a proportional-to-absolute-temperature (PTAT) voltage for temperature sensing.
+Then, a first-order 1-bit continuous-time DSM converts the analog PTAT voltage into a digital bitstream.
+This circuit cannot calculate the absolute temperature due to process variations.
+Hence, chip-by-chip calibration measurements and off-chip calculations are required.
 Instead of a conventional CIC filter, a ripple-counter-based decimation filter is experimentally implemented.
-This filter occupies a small area and provides lower bit depth and throughput.
+This filter occupies a small area at the cost of reduced bit depth and throughput.
-An analog multiplexer connects the unbuffered BGR and PTAT voltages to an analog I/O pin.
-Thus, the DSM input and the internal reference voltage can be controlled by an external voltage source for debugging.
+An analog multiplexer connects the unbuffered BGR and PTAT voltages to an analog pin.
+This allows the DSM input and internal reference voltage to be overridden by an external voltage source for debugging.

 ### General Specifications
 - Technology: SKY130A
 - Area: 160 x 225 μm (1x2 tiles)
-- Power Supply: 3.3+-0.3 V (VAPWR), 1.8+-0.1 V (VDPWR)
+- Power Supply: 3.3±0.3 V (VAPWR), 1.8±0.1 V (VDPWR)
-- Operating temperature range: -40℃ to 140℃
+- Temperature range: -40°C to 100°C
-- Input Clock frequency (fs): 2 MHz (nom.)
+- Input clock frequency (fs): 2 MHz (nom.)
 - Output data rate: 1 bit@fs, optional: 8 bit@fs/(256+1), 10 bit@fs/(1024+1)
-- Output data precision is not fully characterized yet.
+- Output data precision is not fully characterized.
+- The delta-sigma input can be overridden through a bidirectional analog pin.
-- This design is assigned at the address of #517 in Tiny Tapeout SKY 26a.
+- This design is assigned to #517 in Tiny Tapeout SKY26a. [https://tinytapeout.com.](https://tinytapeout.com/chips/ttsky26a/)
--
-### What is Tiny Tapeout?
-Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.
-To learn more and get started, visit https://tinytapeout.com.

 ### Pin Functions
 | Pin Name       | Pin Attribute   | Function Name | Description                                                                                       |